 And dishes.
 And messes.
 Okay, I guess we can’t really expect these things to go away (completely).
-Last time I checked, Amazon wasn’t selling magic wands.
-But most of us moms can admit (I think) that we would love a little help with the daily household tasks, not just at Christmas, but throughout the entire year.
+The last time I checked, Amazon wasn’t selling magic wands.
+But most of us moms can admit (I think) that we would love a little help with the daily household tasks, not just at Christmas but throughout the entire year.

 4. A few extra winks.

 Moms love sleep.
 And (most) moms desperately need more of it.